ray-project/ray/doc/source/serve/production.md

 This section should help you:

-- test your Serve deployment graph
+- develop and test your Serve deployment graph locally
-- create a Serve config file
+- understand the Serve config file format
-- deploy, monitor, and update your Serve deployment graph in production
+- deploy, monitor, and update your Serve application in production

 ```{contents}
 ```

 (serve-in-production-testing)=

-## Testing Your Serve Deployment Graph
+## Developing and Testing Your Serve Deployment Graph with `serve run`

 You can test your Serve deployment graph using the Serve CLI's `serve run` command.
 The `serve run` command launches a temporary Ray cluster, deploys the graph to it, and blocks.
 Then, you can open a new terminal window and issue requests to your graph using the Python interpreter.
 When your graph receives and processes these requests, it will output `print` and `logging` statements to the terminal.
 Once you're finished testing your graph, you can type `ctrl-C` to kill the temporary Ray cluster and tear down your graph.
 You can use this pattern to quickly run, debug, and iterate on your Serve deployment graph.